raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### implementing quantification operators with transpilation

 We demonstrated that there is a finite-state recognizer for every formal regular expression by writing a function to compile formal regular expressions into finite-state recognizers.
-We will take the same approach of demonstrating that there is a Level 0 (a/k/a "formal") regular expression for every Level 1 (a/k/a extended) regular expression:
+We will take the same approach of demonstrating that there is a Level Zero (a/k/a "formal") regular expression for every Level One (a/k/a extended) regular expression:

-We'll write a function to compile Level 1 to Level 0 regular expressions.
+We'll write a function to compile Level One to Level Zero regular expressions.
 And we'll begin with our evaluator.

 Recall that our basic evaluator can compile an infix expression into a postfix list of symbols, which it then evaluates.
 But it knows nothing about what its operators do.
 If we supply operators that perform arithmetic, we have a calculator.
 If we supply operators that create and combine finite-state recognizers, we have a regular-expression to finite-state recognizer compiler.